bup/bup/note/main.md

   example, replacing paths with missing contents with synthesized "repair files".
 See `bup-get`(1) for additional information.

+* `bup get` has added a `-S, --source-url URL` option which can specify a remote source repository.
+This should usually be preferred to `bup on HOST get` since it requires less trust in the remote, and avoids the need for a remote index-cache.
+See `bup-get(1)` for additional information.

 * `bup` now verifies the hash of the incoming remote data when requesting a specific hash (rather than an arbitrary "ref").
   Combined with `--source-url`, this further decreases the trust